-552.236-76 Basis of Award-Sealed Bidding Construction.
+552.236-76 Basis of Award - Sealed Bidding Construction.

-As prescribed in 536.270-5(c), insert a provision substantially the same as the following provision:
+As prescribed in $\underline{536.270-5}(c)$, insert the following clause:

 BASIS OF AWARD - SEALED BIDDING CONSTRUCTION (MAR 2019)

 A bid may be rejected as nonresponsive if the bid is materially unbalanced as to bid prices.
 A bid is unbalanced when the bid is based on prices significantly less than cost for some work and significantly overstated for other work.